fosteeco/React-contact-app-udemy-project/dev-journal.md

 ```

 Here's process: goto beginning of line, move forward two words, visually select, go to end of word, yank, go to end of file, go into insert mode on a new line, Exit insert mode, paste, go to previous cursor position, go to new line.

+## 61. Register & Login Forms

+Register and login forms created in the comoponents/auth folder.
+Also added links to them in the navbar.
+Seems like I've got some styling issues.
+Forms look different than the tutorial.